nipunsadvilkar/nipunsadvilkar.github.io/_posts/blog/2017-10-08-code-walkthrough-tablib-short-circuits-in-python.markdown

 <h1 style="font-size: 30px;">Motivation</h1>

-Oftentimes, I like to dive into open source projects to learn best practices and know how programming pundits use to do things correctly and optimally.
+Oftentimes, I like to dive into open source projects to learn best practices and design patterns programming pundits use to do things correctly and optimally.
 In addition, [Peter Norvig](https://en.wikipedia.org/wiki/Peter_Norvig) has also said in his famous blog post [Teach Yourself Programming in Ten Years](http://norvig.com/21-days.html)

 > *Talk with other programmers; read other programs.
 This is more important than any book or training course.*